Zaid-Ajaj/Feliz/public/Feliz/ElmishComponents.md

 # Feliz.ElmishComponents  [![Nuget](https://img.shields.io/nuget/v/Feliz.ElmishComponents.svg?maxAge=0&colorB=brightgreen)](https://www.nuget.org/packages/Feliz.ElmishComponents)

 Feliz can be used and integrated into your Elmish application inside the `render` functions just like any other React binding.
 However, the Elm(ish) componentization techniques are known to require a lot of boilerplate code in the application, especially when it comes to data and event communication between parent and child components.
 Luckily, Feliz includes a gem called `Feliz.ElmishComponents` that enables you to build Elmish components using `init`, `update` and `render` as standalone React components.
-These React componments will each keep track of their internal state, and have their own dispatch loop.
+These React componments will each keep track of their internal state, and have their own dispatch loop instead of having the parent components manage their state explicitly.
 Data and event communication will then go through React via the props.

 ### Installation